KenT2/pipresents-beep/README.md

          sudo pip3 install selenium
          python3 -m pip install DRV2605

-Now you have two choices of chromium browser.
-You will need the hardware accelerated browser to play videos in the browser and possibly for complex web sites, otherwise continue with the updated software accelerated browser.
+Buster now comes with Firefox installed but Pi Presents requires the chromium browser which has been deleted from the distribution because it is no longer having security updates.
+You have two choices of chromium browser.
+You will need the hardware accelerated browser to play videos in the browser and possibly for complex web sites, otherwise use the software accelerated browser which was updated more recently.

 a.
-If you wish to retain the currently installed software accelerated browser which will be updated.
-Installing this driver will retain the out of the box installed browser (chromium)
+If you wish to use the software accelerated browser:

 	 sudo apt install chromium-driver

 b.
-If you wish to switch to the hardware accelerated browser which will not receive updates then install this driver.
-Doing so will delete the software accelerated browser and install the hardware accelerated browser (chromium-browser)
+If you wish to use the hardware accelerated browser:

 	sudo apt install chromium-chromedriver